kbastani/order-delivery-microservice-example/README.md

 $ docker-compose -f docker-compose-light.yml restart connect
 ```

-When the container is started and ready, recreate the `order` and driver` connectors.
+When the container is started and ready, recreate the `order` and driver` connectors using the `curl` commands above.

 ## License